Diversity in graphic design: How to make your brand more inclusive

 Particularly when designing advertisements that depict people, incorporating different skin tones, body shapes and abilities can be both appealing to the eye and persuasive to customers of all backgrounds.

+Diversity in graphic design #1.
 Include different skin tones

 Embrace the entire spectrum of human skin by incorporating light skin tones, medium skin tones, dark skin tones and everything in between.
 Skin doesn’t have to be limited to the typical tans and browns; branch out to greens, purples and oranges to add a more stylized and diverse look.
 Incorporate browns and tans into page backgrounds or the text of your graphics to convey a more earthy, welcoming feel.